kevinbtalbert/Student-Loan-Risk-Demo/README.md

 | Random Forest | 0.885 | 0.831 | 0.819 | 0.825 |
 | Gradient Boosting | 0.878 | 0.825 | 0.812 | 0.818 |
 | Logistic Regression | 0.856 | 0.798 | 0.785 | 0.791 |

+**Note:** These are example performance metrics.
+Actual results may vary based on the synthetic data generated.

 ## 📋 FiServ Output Format